critesjosh/past-my-shades/README.md

 - Sealed bid auctions
 - Private voting

+Leverages zk-snarks written in [Noir](https://noir-lang.org) and [this nifty El Gamal library](https://github.com/jat9292/noir-elgamal) for homomorphic addition.

 This application is built on the [Bank of Jubjub private payments protocol](https://bankofjubjub.com).

 ## How it works

 - An private app contract is deployed to an EVM blockchain.
 Users can use any ERC20 token with the bank of jubjub protocol, and by extension, any of these private app contracts.
 - Users lock their bank of jubjub account to the private app contract
-- Users can interact with the private app contract, defined by the logic specified in the specific private app contract
+- Users can interact with the private app contract, defined by the logic specified in the specific private app contract (vote, contribute, bid)
+- Once the vote/contribution/bidding period has ended or the user removed themselves from participation, they can unlock their bank of jubjub account from the private application contract

 ## Features